esoterik12/reactor/README.md

   - `EditMultipleChoice.tsx` for Type C - long sentence edit, 2x2 grid of
     options, correct answer => above type will require a
 - The above edit components will be used in the edit pages

+## NOTES:

+A work through of how data is being handled to generate a pdf for Riddles

+1. generation results are returned
+- message, code, error
+- result{}: data string[]

+2. setContent(generationResults.result.data)
+- content in page.tsx is therefore a string[]

+3. content passed to EditParagraphsForm - as string[]

+4. EditParagraphsForm sets defaultValues as {sentence: generatedContent}
+this is required for react hook form this uses EditSentencesFormValues tpye interface infered from definitions in contentEdit.schema.ts

+5. handleSubmitButton (in edit para) gets data which is an object with prop sentence: string[]

+it then JSON.stringify data.sentences as in pdfData.data.content

+it sends pdfData (stringify) in the body of POST request to `/api/generate-pdf`

+6. generate-pdf extracts pdfData from the body
+ALERT in here, content is still a string!

+it then JSON.parses the pdfData.data.content into a string[]

+7. inputData is passed to MyDocument (which is a dynamically imported PDF.tsx content file - server redndered react-pdf component)
+POSSIBLE PROBLEM AREA: the problem here is the inputData being passed